-We’re working on a networked live coding collaborative art game with the students from Broadstairs College as part of our Dreamland residency.
+Building a networked live coding collaborative art game with the students from Broadstairs College as part of our Dreamland residency.

 So this project morphed into Maggot Brain a networked game designed and playtested by Broadstairs College students studying Computing and Art.
 The results were run for the public to add to Dreamland’s Easter activities.
 About 200 attended.
-We added in an instant sprite generator which went down a storm and we will be expanding this feature in the future versions.
+We added in an instant sprite generator which went down a storm and we will be expanding this feature in future versions.
 The network was stable, one crash in 2 days, and we’ll also be using networks more, as they are an exciting way to build up a rich digital ecosystem.

 There are loads of photos on our Maggot Brain Flickr site.

+Maggot Brain enjoyed by the public at Dreamland.
 Maggot Brain will go on to star at the Margate Festival later this year.
 This is an exciting project which tackles a few firsts for us.

 First time working with a mix of computer science and art students.
 This was a great idea – digital art and game making require many diverse skills, with people working in teams.